ewandennis/d3-daily-patterns/README.md

 ### Notes

-The detail of each arc can be distracting when loking for broad visual patterns.
-Try uncommenting the blur filter in `main.css` to show large scale detail.
+The detail of each arc can be distracting when looking for broad visual patterns.
+Try uncommenting the blur filter in `main.css` to uncover large scale detail.